rfilipczak/SO2-L2/README.md

 * c++20

 ### Build
-use your favourite compiler/build system
+use your favourite compiler/build system/IDE

 ### Run
 API is the same as for linux